-Private interests will be affected in that it will be less difficult to complete an interview for the FIP program.
-More families with children will be approved and be able to meet their needs with the cash benefits provided.
+Private interests will be affected in that it will be less difficult to complete an interview for the SDA program.
+More disabled clients, clients living in adult foster care homes and senior citizens 65 and older will be approved and be able to meet their needs with the cash benefits provided.